-9.1 Are there any proposals for reform of the corporate rescue and insolvency regime in your jurisdiction?
+9.1 Are there any other governmental proposals for reform of the corporate rescue and insolvency regime in your jurisdiction?

-Irish company law was recently modernised, resulting in the consolidation of 12 acts into one, including all provisions which deal with corporate rescue and insolvency.
+Irish company law was modernised in 2015, resulting in the consolidation of 12 acts into one, including all provisions which deal with corporate rescue and insolvency.
 Accordingly, substantive legislative reform is not anticipated.
-Irish insolvency law has recently been amended to incorporate so-called "Alternative A" contained in Article XI of the Aircraft Protocol to the Cape Town Convention.
-The most significant change arising from this will be seen in examinership.
-In the event of an examinership of an airline or a company which owns or leases or has mortgaged aircraft under interests that fall within the scope of the Cape Town Convention, the examiner will have, at most, 60 days to cure all defaults and agree to perform the company's obligations in full.
+Irish insolvency law was also amended to incorporate so-called "Alternative A" contained in Article XI of the Aircraft Protocol to the Cape Town Convention.
+The most significant change arising from this is in examinership.
+In the event of an examinership of an airline or a company which owns or leases or has mortgaged aircraft under interests that fall within the scope of the Cape Town Convention, the examiner will have, at most, 60 days to cure all defaults and to agree to perform the company's obligations in full.
 If he does not do that then he must deliver possession of the aircraft to the creditor at the end of the examinership or 60-day period, whichever is the earlier.